The Program

 Competitive Analysis

-To better understand the voicemail landscape, I looked at other telecom companies and phone manufactures to compare ratings, features, and price points to determine where we could be a differentiator as Geeta and I had product ideas, but were they viable?
+To better understand the voicemail landscape, I looked at other telecom companies and phone manufacturers to compare ratings, features, and price points to determine where we could be a differentiator as Geeta and I had product ideas, but were they viable?

 Empathy Mapping and Customer Interviews

-In addition to app store reviews, I interviewed T-Mobile customers (internal and external) and non T-Mobile customers, about their experience with the voicemail app through survey's and in person (virtual meetings) sessions.
+In addition to app store reviews, I interviewed T-Mobile customers (internal and external) and non T-Mobile customers, about their experience with the voicemail app through surveys and in person (virtual meetings) sessions.

 How can we make visual voicemail more useful and interesting?